 OK, so he’s pompous and she’s drippy, but we still find ourselves urging them to get together.
 In particular, it’s the work’s dreamy central Adagio sostenuto that really pulls at the heart strings, both on screen and in the concert hall.

-Where Laura Jesson and Alec Harvey fear to venture, Scriabin goes in headlong in his Poem of Ecstasy.
+Where Laura Jesson and Alec Harvey fear to venture, Alexander Scriabin goes in headlong in his Poem of Ecstasy.
 With its orchestral climaxes – screaming trumpets and all – and score markings including ‘very perfumed’, ‘with a feeling of growing intoxication’ and ‘with a sensual pleasure becoming more and more ecstatic’, it’s not too tricky to guess what the Russian composer was getting at in the symphonic poem he initially titled ‘Orgiastic Poem’.
-One for the end of the evening, we think.
+One for the end of the evening, we reckon.
+See if you can catch the particular mood Scriabin was looking to evoke, below.

-When Franck composed the Piano Quintet he was 57 and had been a professor at the Paris Conservatoire for some years.
+When César Franck composed his Piano Quintet he was 57, and had been a professor at the Paris Conservatoire for some years.
 He developed strong feelings for his organ and composition student, Augusta Holmès.

-However, he had competition from many others who had fallen in love with her, including Saint-Saëns, who had proposed to her several times.
+However, he had competition from many others who had fallen in love with her, including his fellow French composer Camille Saint-Saëns, who had proposed to her several times.
 Franck was married, so couldn’t act on his feelings, so instead poured his emotions into the Piano Quintet, a work dedicated to Saint-Saëns.

 The overarching theme of these choices seems to that composers cannot seem to be faithful!
-Fauré spent the summer with the banker Sigismond Bardac and his wife Emma, a soprano.
-Fauré fell completely in love with her, despite the fact that she went on to marry Debussy.
-Emma worked closely with Fauré, singing new material for him each day.
+Gabriel Fauré spent the summer with the banker Sigismond Bardac and his wife Emma, a soprano.
+Fauré fell completely in love with Emma, despite the fact that she went on to marry Debussy.
+Emma did, however, go on to work closely with Fauré, singing new material for him each day.
 He dedicated this set of songs to her.

-This was famously written as a declaration of love to Alma, who Mahler would soon marry.
+This was famously written as a declaration of love to Alma Schindler, whom Mahler would soon marry.
 She was excellent at getting married – and also consequently pretty good at having affairs.
 However, this piece was composed at the beginning of their relationship before the affairs began.

 The conductor Willem Mengelberg, a close friend, annotated in his score of the Fifth Symphony: ‘This Adagietto was a declaration of love to Alma!
 In place of a letter, he sent her this in manuscript form, not adding a further word.’